Nine Perfect Strangers (TV series): Filming

 On July 8, 2020, Evans revealed that filming would take place in Australia.
-He also revealed that all actors were required to quarantine for fourteen days in the city of arrival in Australia, due to regulations imposed by the Australian government in response to the COVID-19 pandemic.
+All actors were required to quarantine for fourteen days in the city of arrival in Australia, due to regulations imposed by the Australian government in response to the COVID-19 pandemic.
 Furthermore, all actors were required to be tested during the quarantine before filming could begin.
 Principal photography began on August 10, 2020, in Byron Bay, New South Wales.
 On December 21, 2020, Kidman announced that filming had wrapped.

 Kidman met most of the other nine actors right when filming their first scene together, and stayed in character as Masha during production.